ayaka14732/tpu-starter/README.md

 sudo apt install -y python-is-python3
 ```

-This is because we should always use a Virtualenv to run our projects.
-When the `python` command is Python 2, if we forget to source Virtualenv, in most cases the command will fail, and this will remind us to source Virtualenv.
+This is because we should always use venv to run our projects.
+When the `python` command is Python 2, if we forget to source venv, in most cases the command will fail, and this will remind us to source venv.

 TODO: If TPU is not working...